silvest/RGESolver/README.md

 ```
 mkdir build && cd $_
 cmake .. <options>
-make
+cmake --build .
-make install
+cmake --install .
 ```
-Note that depending on the setting of installation prefix (see below) the user might need root privileges to be able to install `RGESolver` (so the  user should use `sudo make install` instead of `make install`).
+Note that depending on the setting of installation prefix (see below) the user might need root privileges to be able to install `RGESolver`.

 ### Command line options for the installation